Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 For teens, she lists her top three money smart tips as:

 Baker sees basic banking products, like checking and savings accounts, as a good start for teens to start learning about money.
-A recent New York Times article (which highlighted Alliant Free Teen Checking) agreed.

 For those looking for more advanced products, Baker suggests setting up supplemental savings accounts, such as an emergency fund or longer-term savings, like for college.
 The important thing is to save something.
 For teens who feel like they can’t save, Baker wants her fellow teens to know she’s been there.